eipm/CIN/README.md

 ![cropwsi](Image/WSIcropping.png)

-Use the function of **WSIcropping** to crop input images into 8x8 nonoverlapping grids and save patches into target location.
+Use the function of **WSIcropping** from **WSIcropping.py** to crop input images into 8x8 nonoverlapping grids and save patches into target location.
 You can set up a tissue percentage threshold for QC.
 This function outputs patches and organize them in the structure of one folder per patient.
 Please refer to '/Image/Patch/'

 `inputdir : input directory. example: /Image/WSI/`